sneha-amruth/popbop/README.md

-popbop is a video library app
+popbop is a video library app built using MERN stack